 The legislation passed last year is certainly a step in the right direction in terms of protecting Marylander's safety and preventing major public shootings.
 An interesting point to consider is that Lt.
 Governor Brown's campaign advertisements focused heavily on attacking Hogan's pro-gun views.
 Before Lt.
 Governor Brown started running these advertisements, many Marylanders had no idea who Larry Hogan even was.
 It is ironic that Maryland's race for governor has become so closely contested, in part due to Lt.
 Governor Brown's television advertisements.
 It shall be interesting to see what will happen in these last few weeks before the election.

-If you or a family member has been injured as a result of an accidental injury on the job and would like a free legal consultation or if you would like more information on work accidents, please feel free to contact our office at (410) 995-1515 or visit us on the web at www.portnerandshure.com
+If you or anyone you know has been charged with possession of a firearm, and would like a free legal consultation or if you would like more information on criminal defense, please feel free to contact our office at (301) 854-9000 or visit us on the web at www.portnerandshure.com.